Dr. Chaerin Kim

 As a composer, her composition, Rendezvous, has 100 versions, including versions for orchestra, harp, piano, and voice, with lyrics written by her and translated into 80 different languages, and the orchestral version of Rendezvous had its world premiere in Boston, Massachusetts.
 She released 146 songs (7 Albums and 91 Singles), and many of her music was aired on the radio stations in U.S., and UK.
 Most recently, she was nominated for and awarded the Future Classic Women Awards through the London Radio Station, who interviewed her twice, and also interviewed with WCPE Radio in the U.S.

 Dr. Kim’s musical studies began when she was six years old.
 She majored in piano at the Yewon Music Middle School, while also beginning studies in cello and voice.
 After Yewon, she went on to attend Kaywon High School of Arts, where she continued to major in piano.
 In her last year, at the age of eighteen, she also started lessons on harp, and six months later won the Soloist Audition for Harp.
-She received her B.A. with Highest Honors from Ewha University in Seoul – then, while pursuing her master’s degree at Ewha, she was offered a scholarship for a PGD at the Royal Academy of Music in London, where she graduated with “distinction.”
-She got her M.M. from Yale University on a scholarship, graduating summa cum laude.
+She received her B.A. with Highest Honors from Ewha University in Seoul – then, while pursuing her master’s degree at Ewha, she was offered a scholarship for a PGD at the Royal Academy of Music in London, where she graduated with “distinction”, and she got her M.M. from Yale University.
 She was invited to the Artist’s Diploma program at Yale and Graduate Diploma Program at New England Conservatory – however, she decided to pursue her doctorate at Boston University, where she was offered a full scholarship.
 She was the “quickest recipient of a Doctorate” in BU Music School’s history, completing it in three and a half years.